 Role of the Chair of the Standards Council

-A member of the executive committee The Chair of the Standards Council will be the Board liaison to the council of experts convened to review and approve the core work and primary output of the Sustainability Accounting Standards Board, as such this member must have an in-depth understanding of SASB’s process and principals.
+As a member of the executive committee the Chair of the Standards Council will be the Board liaison to the council of experts convened to review and approve the core work and primary output of the Sustainability Accounting Standards Board, as such this member must have an in-depth understanding of SASB’s process and principals.
 This Board member will work closely with the Executive Director to ensure proper composition of the Standards Council as well as facilitate its recruitment.

 Role of the Executive Director